Philadelphia Nursing Home Fall Accidents Lawyer

 Like any business the nursing home will be liable if they (1) know or by exercising reasonable care would discover the condition that led to the slip and fall, and should realize that it involves an unreasonable risk of harm to residents, and (2) should expect that they will not discover or realize the danger, or will fail to protect themselves against it, and (3) fails to exercise reasonable care to protect them against danger.
 You can read more about general slip and fall accidents on our website.

-If you would like more information on nursing home falls please one of our nursing home lawyers at 1-800-7-LEGAL-7 or contact us online for a Free Case Evaluation.
+If you would like more information on nursing home falls please one of our Philadelphia nursing home abuse lawyers at (215) 569-0200 or contact us online for a free case evaluation.